jamesyang124/play-with-category-theory/chapter1.md

 #### Morphisms

-Morphisms map a relation from a `type` to another `type` regardless whether the type is in same category.
+Morphisms map a relation from one type to another type regardless whether the type is in same category.

 #### Morphsim composition